Kingsley-Eboh/nhs-rtt-analysis/README.md

 across the 2025/26 financial year (April 2025 to February 2026).
 The analysis covers all NHS trusts and providers submitting monthly RTT returns to NHS England.
-It was conducted in two parts — an exploratory data analysis in Python producing 9 analytical visualisations, and a SQL analysis in PostgreSQL producing 10 analytical queries.
+It was conducted in two parts — an exploratory data analysis in Python producing 9 analytical visualisations, a SQL analysis in PostgreSQL producing 10 analytical queries and an interactive Power BI.
 March 2026 data had not been published at the time of this analysis and was therefore excluded.
 Q4 figures reflect January and February 2026 only.